NBIK13005U Experimental Higher Model Organisms

 - Discuss and criticize research articles orally and in writing

-- Interpret different types of experimental data introduced in the course
+- Interpret various types of experimental data introduced in the course

 - Discuss interdisciplinary aspects of the research covered in the course

 - Propose experiments to test models and questions raised in research on model organisms.

 Academic qualifications equivalent to a BSc degree is recommended.